merve-is/book-crud-app/README.md

-# Make Books Collection 📚
+# Make Book Collection 📚

 A simple and modern book management app built with React and TypeScript.